othyn/docker-compose-laravel/README.md

   -l ~/git/new-docker-laravel-project
 ```

 The back slashes are just for readability, you can one-line the command if you wish.
-Below is an excerpt of the [`install.sh`](install.sh) help contents, displayed by passing the `-h` flag:
+Below is an excerpt of the [`install.sh`](install.sh) help contents, displayed by passing the `-h` flag, just for reference:

 ```bash
 #    Usage: $0 -r <new-remote-repo> -l <new-local-repo> [options]